gracelang/language/spec.md

 ### Type Object

-The type `Object` declares several methods to which most normal objects will respond --- the [Default Methods] declared in `graceObject`.
+The type `Object` declares several methods to which all objects respond --- the [Default Methods] declared in `graceObject`.
 Some objects, notably `done`, do not conform to `Object`.

 ```